Organization for Security and Co-operation in Europe: OSCE Parliamentary Assembly

 In 2004, the OSCE Parliamentary Assembly sent election observers to the U.S. presidential elections.
 The OSCE Parliamentary Assembly's president at the time was Democratic Congressman Alcee Hastings.
 Hastings had previously been impeached for corruption by the U.S. Congress.
 The OSCE faced criticism of partisanship and double standards due to Hastings's past and the fact that the OSCE's mandate was to promote democracy and the values of civil society.

 In 2010, the Parliamentary Assembly of the Organization for Security and Co-operation in Europe was criticized from within by the Latvian delegation for lacking transparency and democracy.
 Spencer Oliver (b.
 1938) secretary general of the OSCE Parliamentary Assembly, who held the post from the organization's inception in 1992 until 2015, faced a challenge from the Latvian Artis Pabriks.
 According to the rules of the OSCE Parliamentary Assembly, the incumbent general secretary can only be replaced with a full consensus minus one.
 Pabriks called the rules "quite shocking from the perspective of an organization that's monitoring elections".

-Synopsis
+Role of Civil Society Organizations at the OSCE Human Dimension Conference

+The Organization for Security and Co-operation in Europe (OSCE) hosts the Human Dimension Conference, a key platform for dialogue on human rights, democratic institutions, and the rule of law across the OSCE region.
+Civil society organizations (CSOs) play a critical role in the conference by contributing expertise, raising awareness, and advocating for the protection of fundamental freedoms.

+Through their participation, CSOs may attend plenary sessions, submit written statements, deliver oral interventions, and organize side events addressing issues such as human rights violations, civic space, and rule-of-law challenges.
+Their presence helps elevate international attention to pressing human rights concerns and ensures that the voices of grassroots actors are represented in regional dialogue.